 In the past few years, contact center software providers have been focused on introducing new channels for support and communication.
 We saw the introduction of web-based chat a while ago, but more recently text-based SMS support.
 Self-service options have grown with both in-app support, online databases, and even the new chatbot craze.
 The whole idea came together to create an omni-channel, or cross-channel, experience.

 But it’s important to step back and ask: is all of this effort returning the expected results?
 Are consumers happier, more satisfied, and taking advantage of the new channels and self-service options?
 I’m sure we all have some customer service horror stories, but besides basic anecdotal evidence and some general customer service statistics, it can be difficult to measure abstract concepts like customer satisfaction.

 Except, it turns out, that inContact went out and did just that.
 Surveying consumers on 4,700 unique interactions across different inbound and outbound support channels, the provider put together a Customer Experience Transformation Benchmark in an attempt to find out.

 inContact’s Customer Experience Benchmark

-inContact explains that the whole purpose of this study was to measure consumer satisfaction throughout different channels of customer service.
+inContact explains that their consumer satisfaction survey aimed to measure sentiment throughout different channels of customer service.
 Throughout March 1-13, 2017, research was conducted by MartizCX through 718 online surveys using a consumer panel.
 To keep information results of the study, the focus was placed on consumers who had a customer service experience up to three months prior to participating in the survey.

 Overall, the study attempted to determine customer experience expectations consumers hold, and their perception of where and why companies are falling short.
 To do this, the survey looked for the following information: